 Unsure where to start?
 A primary care physician can help.

 The prevalence of diabetes is higher among African Americans and people of Hispanic background.
 So, if you have a high BMI and you're African American or Hispanic, you're also in a higher risk category and should be screened.

 Know myth from reality.
 The biggest misconception about Type 2 diabetes is that the cause is eating too many sweets.
 In fact, it's a genetically determined disease.

 Type 2 diabetes comes from your genetic predisposition, your weight, your physical activity level and your diet.
 So just cutting back on sweets won't necessarily eliminate diabetes, although it’s an important part of managing it.

 2. Get moving.

-“Even if you're not a ‘jock,’ any kind of physical activity can help,” Rolih said.
-“Just baby steps.
+Any kind of physical activity can help prevent type 2 diabetes.
 Nothing is too small.
-If you’re completely sedentary, walking to the end of the block and back once a day is more than a good start.”
-The ADA recommends 150 minutes of moderate activity a week to control both diabetes and decrease risk.
+If you’re completely sedentary, walking to the end of the block and back once a day is more than a good start.
+The American Diabetes Association recommends 150 minutes of moderate activity a week to control both diabetes and decrease risk.
 Consult with your provider before embarking on a vigorous exercise program.

 3. Manage – or lose – weight.

 Even a little.
-“That's an easy thing to say and a difficult thing to do,” Rolih said.
-“But weight management is critical for controlling diabetes, and the better you control your diabetes from the beginning, the better your long-term outcome.”
+Weight management is critical for controlling diabetes, and the better you control your diabetes from the beginning, the better your long-term outcome.

 4. Ask your health care provider about medication.